 We note that the consideration of each object (called candidates in previous examples) has two possible outcomes, namely, either the inclusion of the investigated object in the current selection or its exclusion.
 This makes the use of a repeat or for statement inappropriate; instead, the two cases may as well be explicitly written out.
-This is shown, assuming that the objects are numbered 1, 2, ..., n.
+This is shown, assuming that the objects are numbered 0, 1, ..., n-1.

 '''

-PROCEDURE Try(i: INTEGER);
+PROCEDURE Try (i: INTEGER);

 BEGIN

-IF inclusion is acceptable THEN include i th object;

-IF i < n THEN Try(i+1) ELSE check optimality END ;
+IF i < n THEN

+IF inclusion is acceptable THEN

+include i-th object;

+Try(i+1);

-eliminate i th object
+eliminate i-th object

-END ;

 IF exclusion is acceptable THEN

+Try(i+1)

+ELSE

-IF i < n THEN Try(i+1) ELSE check optimality END
+check optimality

-END

-END Try
+END Try '''

-'''

-From this pattern it is evident that there are 2^n possible sets; clearly, appropriate acceptability criteria must be employed to reduce the number of investigated candidates very drastically.
-In order to elucidate this process, let us choose a concrete example for a selection problem: Let each of the n objects $a_0, ..., a{n-1}$ be characterized by its weight and its value.
+From this pattern it is evident that there are $2^n$ possible sets; clearly, appropriate acceptability criteria must be employed to reduce the number of investigated candidates very drastically.
+In order to elucidate this process, let us choose a concrete example for a selection problem: Let each of the n objects $a_0, \ldots, a{n-1}$ be characterized by its weight and its value.
 Let the optimal set be the one with the largest sum of the values of its components, and let the constraint be a limit on the sum of their weight.
 This is a problem well known to all travellers who pack suitcases by selecting from n items in such a way that their total value is optimal and that their total weight does not exceed a specific allowance.